-You will also have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you will find learning materials to support the structured teaching elements of the course.
+You will have access to extensive online learning materials, including your own online portfolio of evidence, Pebble Pad, and the Blackboard platform where you will find learning materials to support the structured teaching elements of the course.

 Careers / Further study

 UWE healthcare courses have a strong record of producing students who are successful in gaining relevant work.
 Becauseyou'll have undertaken placements in the South West, you'll be in a strong position to seek work locally.

 As a qualified physician associate you'll have the opportunity to work in in either primary or secondary care..
 Your broad knowledge base will also allow you to switch between specialties if you choose.

 On graduation, you will need to pass the UK Faculty of Physician Associates National examination before you can practice as a physician associate in the UK.

 |Home/EU-Full Time-Annual (Per Year) Fee||9250|

 |Additional Course Costs - Full Time - Home/EU - Indicative Maximum Cost Per year||482|